 - Buy affordable homes.
 The lower the rent, the larger the pool of potential renters.
 But not too low, to avoid lower quality tenants.

-Always plan on 1 month a year vacant (8% annual) in your cash flow analysis.
-This is playing it very safe, since the actual vacancy rates are well under 3% in the Boise area.
+Always plan on some vacancy in your cash flow analysis.
+The actual vacancy rates have been under 3% for single-family homes in the Boise area.

-Asking for at least 1-year terms on your leases gives you zero vacancy for a year and greatly enhances your cash return over what you estimated in your cash-flow analysis.
+Asking for 1-year terms on your leases gives you zero vacancy for a year and greatly enhances your cash return over what you estimated in your cash-flow analysis.

 Place signs immediately when tenant gives notice, both in the yard and directional from nearby higher traffic streets.